-For more information about computer viruses, type support in the taskbar search box, and then select the HP Support Assistant app.
+For more information about computer viruses, select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.

 Using firewall software

 Firewalls are designed to prevent unauthorized access to a system or network.
 A firewall can be software you install on your computer, network, or both, or it can be a combination of both hardware and software.